WQ-Vincent/RFFNet/README.md

 Please download the public dataset from [FAID](http://yaksoy.github.io/faid/).

 Then, unzip the file into `dataset/FAID` directory.
-And the directory structure is organized as:
+The directory structure is organized as:

 ```
 FAID